nickbreen/rules_unused_deps/NOTES.md

 register_toolchains("@rules_unused_deps//:all")
 ```

-Alternatively you can define your own toolchain and use the released JAR of the tool.
+Alternatively you can define your own toolchain and use the released JAR of the tool. **If you do not have a working
+C++ toolchain available on your system, you must use this approach**.

+This avoids having to build the toolchain which depends on `@bazel_tools//src/main/protobuf/...`
+which suffers from `protoc`'s [extreme sensitivity](https://github.com/protocolbuffers/protobuf/issues/19558)
+to being cache-invalidated and rebuilt.

 ```
 # MODULE.bazel